Last Updated on November 5, 2022 by Maryam Siddiqui

 The term “Non-Habitual” is related to the fact that only citizens who have not had a tax residence in Portugal for the last 5 years can benefit from this regime.

-The granted person can benefit from this regime for a period of 10 years, which is a competitive regime when compared to tax regimes in other countries.
+The granted person can benefit from this regime for 10 years, which is a competitive regime compared to tax regimes in other countries.

 It mainly targets individuals who fall into the category of: